LRP5: Clinical significance

 A glial-derived extracellular ligand, Norrin, acts on a transmembrane receptor, Frizzled4, a coreceptor, Lrp5, and an auxiliary membrane protein, TSPAN12, on the surface of developing endothelial cells to control a transcriptional program that regulates endothelial growth and maturation.

 LRP5 knockout in mice led to increased plasma cholesterol levels on a high-fat diet because of the decreased hepatic clearance of chylomicron remnants.
 When fed a normal diet, LRP5-deficient mice showed a markedly impaired glucose tolerance with marked reduction in intracellular ATP and Ca^{2+} in response to glucose, and impairment in glucose-induced insulin secretion.
 IP3 production in response to glucose was also reduced in LRP5—islets possibly caused by a marked reduction of various transcripts for genes involved in glucose sensing in LRP5—islets.
 LRP5-deficient islets lacked the Wnt-3a-stimulated insulin secretion.
 These data suggest that WntLRP5 signaling contributes to the glucose-induced insulin secretion in the islets.

 In osteoarthritic chondrocytes the Wnt/beta-catenin pathway is activated with a significant up-regulation of beta-catenin mRNA expression.
 LRP5 mRNA and protein expression are also significantly up-regulated in osteoarthritic cartilage compared to normal cartilage, and LRP5 mRNA expression was further increased by vitamin D. Blocking LRP5 expression using siRNA against LRP5 resulted in a significant decrease in MMP13 mRNA and protein expressions.
 The catabolic role of LRP5 appears to be mediated by the Wnt/beta-catenin pathway in human osteoarthritis.

 The polyphenol curcumin increases the mRNA expression of LRP5.

-Mutations in LRP5 cause polycystic liver disease.
+Mutations in LRP5 cause polycystic liver disease, and it has also been linked to conditions such as tubulointerstitial fibrosis, polycystic kidney disease, and atherosclerosis.